paulisturm/Group-Project-1/README.md

-User will be able to click a "faceoff" button, which will then present two random Marvel Superheroes.
-Users will be able to keep track of which side of the page wins more hypothetical matchups in a window below the two characters.
+User will be able to click on the search bar and type in the name of any superhero or villain of their choosing.
+Upon doing this the user will see the character a small bio how many comics theyve been in and movies.

 User Story

-As a user I want to be able to pass time with a friend by having disucsion about what superheroes will win in a hypothetical battle.
-I also want to keep track of how many times the superhero on each side is victorious.
+As a user I want to be able to pass time by searching for my favorite superhero or villian and reading their bio how many comics and movies they have been in.